everis-technology/ifgeekthen.Salesforce/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about [Project Name]
+about: Ask a question about ifgeekthen.Salesforce
 title: ''
 labels: kind/question
 assignees: ''